Jorge Polanco Preview, Player Props: Twins vs. Athletics

 Jorge Polanco At The Plate

-- Polanco has reached base via a hit in 57 games this season (of 78 played), and had multiple hits in 16 of those games.
+- Polanco has reached base via a hit in 57 games this year (of 79 played), and had multiple hits in 16 of those games.

-- Polanco has picked up an RBI in 38.5% of his games this year, with two or more RBI in 17.9% of his games.
-He has also plated three or more runs in four contests.
+- Polanco has an RBI in 30 of 79 games this year, with multiple RBI in 14 of them.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.